 Killing cancer cells and eradicating cancer while minimizing damage to healthy cells is the goal of radiation therapy.
 About half of all patients with cancer undergo radiation therapy, the majority of them with curative intent.
 Finding new ways of using radiation therapy more effectively and with fewer side effects is paramount for maintaining patients’ quality of life and improving cure rates.
 This entails innovative uses of technology and biology, and integration into multimodality cancer care and research as well as improving access of underserved people to quality cancer care.

-As part of an ongoing effort to stimulate research in radiotherapy and radiation biology, the Radiation Research Program (RRP) of the Division of Cancer Treatment and Diagnosis (DCTD) supports clinical, translational, and basic research by:
+As part of ongoing efforts to stimulate research in radiotherapy and radiation biology, the Radiation Research Program supports basic, translational, and clinical research in the Division of Cancer Treatment and Diagnosis (DCTD) by:

-Providing expertise to investigators who perform cutting-edge research using radiation and other forms of energy
+Providing expertise to investigators and potential grantees who perform cutting-edge research with radiation and other forms of energy

-Assisting the radiotherapy research community in establishing priorities for the future direction of radiation research
+Helping to lead the radiotherapy research community in establishing priorities for the future direction of radiation research, including interagency cooperation and collaboration

-Evaluating the effectiveness of radiation research being conducted by National Cancer Institute (NCI) grantees
+Evaluating the effectiveness of radiation research being conducted by NCI grantees

 The research portfolio of RRP encompasses a broad range of topics, including basic radiation physics track structure; DNA damage and repair; radiation-inducible molecular changes, including signaling and apoptosis; tumor biology; radiation sensitizers and protectors; normal tissue injury and treatment; image-guided radiation therapy; systemic targeted radionuclide therapy; photodynamic therapy (PDT); and others.
 The field of radiation oncology is unique in the breadth of expertise and knowledge required for both preclinical development and optimal clinical use.